hnsrj/currency-conversion/README.md

 # currency-converter
-create a currency converter using java where we can convert our currency using this program this program is created by using java swings or awt package..
+create a currency conversion using java where we can convert our currency using this program this program is created by using java swings or awt package..